 - Alberto Donati, aged 29, who settled in America from Lucca, Italy, in 1911

-- Agostino Donati, aged 24, who emigrated to the United States from Sorano, Italy, in 1912
+- Agostino Donati, aged 24, who immigrated to the United States from Sorano, Italy, in 1912

-- Agata Donati, aged 13, who emigrated to America from Fiumasso, Italy, in 1912
+- Agata Donati, aged 13, who immigrated to America from Fiumasso, Italy, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)